kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 ### Graduation Criteria

-This feature targets Beta directly, without an Alpha stage.
+#### Alpha

+- Feature implemented behind a feature flag
+- Unit, integration and e2e tests completed and enabled
+- The cost of the preemption simulation measured with scheduler_perf

 #### Beta

-- Feature implemented behind a feature flag
-- Unit, integration and e2e tests completed and enabled, covering the settling window scenarios described in the test plan
 - Tests are in Testgrid and linked in the KEP
-- The cost of the preemption simulation measured with scheduler_perf
+- Alignment on whether DRA state and claim nominations should move from `dynamicresources` into the core scheduler framework (replacing `PreemptionExtensions`)
+- An agreed-upon design for how claim nominations can be persisted in the API to survive a scheduler restart and be visible to external components such as Cluster Autoscaler.
 - Metrics for claim nominations exposed and documented

 #### GA

 - 2 examples of real-world usage
 - Allowing time for feedback
-- A decision on whether claim nominations need to be persisted in the API (e.g., in `ResourceClaim.Status`) to survive a scheduler restart and be visible to external components such as Cluster Autoscaler, informed by the metrics and feedback gathered during Beta

 ### Upgrade / Downgrade Strategy